huentelb/simGPT/README.md

 - Mean time spent in each GPT for both cohorts (Table 1)
 - Overall sequence indicators for both cohorts (Table 1)
 - BIC differences between sequences contrasting both cohorts (Table 1)
-- Cluster characteristics for both cohorts (Table 3)
+- Cluster characteristics for both cohorts (Table 2)

+#### 5.4 Alternative scenarios
+Code files with the suffixes _high or _low produce simulations including the high and low fertility scenarios.
+They also produce the same output as for the main secnario (medium fertility).
+[09_future_scenarios_compare.R](09_future_scenarios_compare.R) compares the GPT across the scenarios.

+This code file produces:
+- Graphical representation of GPT across cohorts (Figure 3)
+- Comparisons of aggregate and sequence indicators different fertility scenarios for the 2000 birth cohort (Table B1)